ezequielPereyra/ezequielPereyra/README.md

 ###

-<p align="left">I am a Backend developer from Argentina.<br>- 🔭 I’m working as a software developer for a Fintech, maintaining and creating microservices.<br>- 📚 I'm currently learning a little bit of Go and Kotlin.<br>- ⚡ In my free time I like playing videogames.</p>
+<p align="left">I am a Backend developer from Argentina.<br>- 🔭 I’m working as a software developer for a Fintech, maintaining and creating microservices.<br>- 📚 I'm currently learning a little bit of Go and Kotlin.<br>- ⚡ In my free time, I like playing videogames.</p>

 ###